Bonnie Piesse: Actress

 In December 2017, The Actors Awards nominated Piesse for Best Supporting Actress for her role in Love Eterne Mourning, a short film made from a couple of her scenes from Love Eterne.

 On March 29, 2021, it was announced that Piesse would return to her role as Beru Lars in the Disney+ series Obi-Wan Kenobi.
+When first approached about returning to the Star Wars universe by the show's director Deborah Chow, Piesse was not actively pursuing acting roles; she and her husband were living in Europe, focused on dealing with their exit from ESP/NXIVM. "[S]ome roles are an easier fit than others.
+And this one just fits so easily that I didn’t feel I had to try too hard to embody [Beru]," Piesse told ELLE.
+"The main way to prepare was just—after everything I’d been through, I was still recovering from PTSD.
+So I did a lot to heal and nourish myself and strengthen myself to make sure that I had all the energy that I needed to be on set.
+So it was more supporting myself."

 Singer and songwriter

 Piesse met Grammy-winning music producer Val Garay when she first arrived in Los Angeles.
-He introduced her to several songwriters including Jack Tempchin, Eric Kaz, Bonnie Hayes, and J.D.
-Souther, with whom she co-wrote some of the songs for her debut album The Deep End.
+He introduced her to several songwriters including Jack Tempchin, Eric Kaz, Bonnie Hayes, and JD Souther, with whom she co-wrote some of the songs for her debut album The Deep End.
 The album was recorded in Los Angeles, and was released in January 2011 on Big Deal Records.

 Piesse's song "All I Have" was featured in two episodes of the CW television series Life Unexpected in 2010.

 Bonnie recorded "Bittersweet EP" with Producer Emile Kelman and her song "Ariella" won the Singer Songwriter Category of the UK Songwriting Contest in 2013, alongside Lisa Nelson for her song, "Butterfly."

 Another one of her songs, "There for Me", is featured in the romantic comedy, Love Eterne.

 Piesse recorded a cover of Dream State (Brighter Night) by Son Lux for opening credits of The Vow.